rosualinpetru/ers/README.md

 See the implementation in the ("CustomDataDependentSplitDivider").

 This adaptive indexing approach usually requires the client to retain additional information or state, as the search trapdoors must be consistent with the specific dataset-dependent index structure.

+Nevertheless, it should be important to note that if the index becomes data-dependent, so should the queries.
+In other words, we would use data-dependent schemes knowing that particular queries have a higher probability of being asked on the specific dataset (e.g., considering age and a medical condition, it might be the case that a particular age range is associated with a particular medical condition, dependently).

 ### License